Yunus Akgün: Return to Galatasaray after second loan

 After a successful summer at Euro 2024, Akgün had a promising start to the 2024–25 season with Galatasaray.
 As of mid-October 2024, he had played 13 matches across all competitions, scoring 5 goals and providing 1 assist.
-In addition to his goal contributions, Akgün showed versatility by playing both wings and has been a regular starter in both the Süper Lig and Europa League matches.
-This strong form has allowed him to cement his position as a key player for Galatasaray, filling in after key departures like Kerem Aktürkoğlu and Wilfried Zaha.
+In addition to his goal contributions, Akgün showed versatility by playing on both wings and has been a regular starter in both the Süper Lig and Europa League matches.
+His form has allowed him to cement his position as a key player for Galatasaray, filling in after key departures like Kerem Aktürkoğlu and Wilfried Zaha.

 On August 5, 2025, it was announced that his contract was extended until the end of the 2028–29 season.

 International career

 Akgün is a youth international for Turkey.
 He represented the Turkey U17s at the 2017 UEFA European Under-17 Championship, and the 2017 FIFA U-17 World Cup.

 Akgün made his senior debut for Turkey on 4 June 2022, in a UEFA Nations League tie at home to the Faroe Islands.
 Akgün scored his first senior level goal for Turkey on the occasion of his second cap, scoring the fifth goal of six away to Lithuania on 7 June 2022 in another UEFA Nations League tie.

 He was named in Turkey's 26-man squad for UEFA Euro 2024.

+On 2 June 2026, Akgün was selected in the 26-man squad for the 2026 FIFA World Cup.